ryanmaxwell/UncrustifyX/README.md

 I welcome contributors to this project.
 Raise any bugs/suggestions/feature requests within the Issues tab.

 ## Xcode Integration
-Currently the best way to use your uncrustify configuration from within Xcode is by using [BBUncrustifyPlugin-Xcode](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode).
-Look out for better integration of these two projects in the future!
+The best way to use your uncrustify configuration from within Xcode is by using [BBUncrustifyPlugin-Xcode](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode).
+This is bundled with UncrustifyX and you can install it from the Preferences window.

 ## License
 UncrustifyX is licenced under a [modified BSD License](https://github.com/ryanmaxwell/UncrustifyX/blob/master/LICENSE).